t100046uhn/Install-Scripts/README.md

-# Install-Scripts
+# bash_scripts
 *Please review all scripts before using.*
-This Repository contains quick scripts for installing various applications.
+This Repository contains various bash scripts